 A well-configured development environment makes hardware design more productive.
-This guide covers editor setup, linting, and useful development tools.
+This guide covers editor setup, project structure, and the RHDL toolchain.

 Editor Support